ronjb/float_column/README.md

-# flex_text
+# float_column

-A vertical list of widgets and text that supports floating widgets to the left and/or right.
+A vertical column of widgets and text that supports floating widgets to the left and/or right.